bpriviere/bpriviere/README.md

 ### Hi there 👋

+I am a Caltech PhD studying decision-making and control of autonomous robots.

 <!--
 **bpriviere/bpriviere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.